philadams-zz/philadams.net/src/quotes.md

 > Don't cry because it's over.
 Smile because it happened. _Dr.
 Seuss_

 -
+> Put your heart, mind, intellect and soul even to your smallest acts.
+This is
+> the secret of success. _Swami Sivananda_

+-
 > I have always wished that my computer would be as easy to use as my
 > telephone.
 My wish has come true.
 I no longer know how to use my telephone.
 > _Bjarne Stroustrup_